 For example: If you applied in the month you turned 66, you can still choose a pension start date of the month you turned 65.

-On the other hand, the earliest start date will be age 66 if you applied in the month you turned 67.
+On the other hand, the earliest start date for OAS retroactive payments will be age 66 if you applied in the month you turned 67.

 Deferring OAS Pension